jhyun0919/udacity_drlnd_p1/README.md

 ## The environment

-In square world, an agent navigate and collect bananas(yellow and blue).
+For this project, we will train an agent to navigate and collect bananas(yellow and blue) in a square world.

 The purpose of this project is training an agent to collect yellow bananas as many as possible while avoiding blue ones.
 A reward of +1 is provided for collecting a yellow banana, -1 is provided for collecting blue one.